1. Home

 How we choose

-The selection process focuses on three areas: your journalistic work, your organization and the project to be launched.
-The following five overarching criteria are key to the assessment:
+The selection process focuses on three areas: your journalistic work, your organization and the proposed growth project.
+The assessment is based on the following five overarching selection criteria:

 Transformation

-• We support media organizations and projects that serve the common good and can both sustainably strengthen media’s role in society and create transformative benefits for science and data journalism.
+• We fund media organizations and projects that serve the common good and can both sustainably strengthen media’s role in society and create transformative benefits for the media sector.
 In doing so, they rely on approaches that differ from existing methods in the DACH region and/or in their own market.

 User focus

-• We support science and data journalism projects that inform, educate and critically report on the impact of scientific activities for (local) communities or promote trust in a networked society through convincing analyses and data visualization, thus enabling participation in (political) decision making, and which advocate for pluralistic societies and liberal democracies.
+• We fund growth projects in science and data journalism by media organizations that inform, contextualize, and critically examine the implications of scientific findings and developments for (local) communities, or that foster trust in an interconnected society through compelling data analysis and visualization, enable participation in (political) decision-making, and stand for a pluralistic society as well as liberal democracy.

 • Media that aim to meet the information needs of the general public or specific audiences must be trustworthy.